6 nimmt!: Gameplay

 The cards of all the players are played following these rules, from the lowest player card to the highest one.

-At the end of the turn, the players each select a new card to play; this is repeated for 10 turns until all the cards in the hand are played.
+At the end of the turn, the players each select a new card to play; this is repeated until 10 turns have been completed or all the cards in the hand have been played.

 End of the game

-After the 10 turns, each player counts the cattle heads on the cards gathered from the table during the round.
+At the end of a round, each player counts the cattle heads on the cards gathered from the table during the round.
 The score of each player is collected on the paper and a new hand starts.

 The game ends when a player collects a total of 66 or more cattle heads.
 The winner is the player who has collected the fewest cattle heads.

 Variations

 6 nimmt!
-Taktik / Take 6! – Tactics
+Taktik / Take 5 Tactics

 To make the game more complex, if there are fewer than 10 players, before starting, remove from the deck the cards higher than 10n + 4 (where n is the number of players).
 E.g. with 5 player you will use only the cards from 1 to 54, excluding the cards from 55 to 104, with 7 player only the cards from 1 to 74 are used.
 The other rules are unchanged.

 This variation is more strategic than the basic rules since it is possible to know which cards have been already played and which ones are available to other players.

 6 nimmt!
-Logik / Take 6! – Logic
+Logik / Take 5 Logic

 Same rules apply as in previous variant, but before play starts, all cards are placed facing upwards on the table.
 Starting from a randomly selected player and continuing clockwise each player chooses a card.
 This continues until each player holds 10 cards.
 The remaining 4 cards are arranged on the table to form a vertical line.
 The other rules are unchanged.

 6 nimmt!
-Profi / Take 6! – Professional
+Profi / Take 5 Professional

 In this variation, the card currently being placed can also go to the left of an existing row of cards, following the same concepts: it has to be lower than the leftmost card in that row and it has to be closest in value to that card (example, place the 10 to the left of 11 instead of 15).
 It is not allowed to place a card in between two existing cards of a row.
 If a card could be placed both at the start of one row or at the end of another row, the closest card (in number) determines where it will go.
 If placing the 6th card to the left of a row, you take the whole row and leave your card as the start.
 This variation is implemented online at BrettspielWelt and makes the game more unpredictable.